 Benefits of Real-Time change detection in network configurations

 Real-time change detection helps the administrator detect changes immediately.
 It also gives a detailed report about who made the change

-, whether it's an authorized change or not and what exactly the change was.
-This helps the admin gain a better visibility into his network and helps him manage the network efficiently.
+, whether it's an authorized change or not, and what exactly the change was.
+This gives admins better visibility into their networks and helps them manage the network efficiently.